Minakshi6031/Minakshi6031/README.md

-- 👋 Hi i'm Minakshi Kumari
+- 👋 Hi i'm Minakshi Kumari.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning React and JavaScript
+- 🌱 I’m currently learning React and JavaScript.
-- 💞️ I’m looking to collaborate on Front end
+- 💞️ I’m looking to collaborate on Front end.
 - 📫 How to reach me kumarimeenakshi6031@gmail.com

 <!---